What do you want to calculate?

 Example: Buy at an effective 9% cap on distressed NOI → renovate → lease at market rents → stabilized NOI implies a 6% market cap rate.
 At a 6% cap on the new NOI, your appraised value supports a cash-out refinance that returns most or all of your capital.
 Use this calculator's Mode 2 (Find Implied Value) to model your post-renovation value.

 In commercial real estate, cap rate is the valuation standard.
 Appraisers, brokers, and lenders all anchor to it.
-The formula Value = NOI ÷ Cap Rate is the foundation of the income approach in every USPAP-compliant commercial appraisal.
+The formula Value = NOI ÷ Cap Rate is the foundation of the income approach in professional appraisal standards.
 For NNN leases, the cap rate reflects both income yield and tenant credit risk — a CVS at 5.5% vs. a local tenant at 7% reflects the risk differential.

 Commercial strategy tip: identify submarkets where you expect cap rate compression over your hold period.
 If you buy at a 7% cap and exit at a 5.5% cap on the same NOI, property value increases by ~27% purely from cap rate movement — before any rent growth.